 Most of the Helsinki suburbs and those parts in neighbour cities that are not served by rail are served with the bus lines straight to the city centre.
 All the lines end to one of the three bus terminals in the city centre.
 The westerns terminal, Kamppi, was converted to an underground terminal 2005 when a new shopping mall was built.

 Helsinki metro is the latest implementation.
 The service started 1982 and the line was gradually extended to it's recent state with two branches in east and one in west.
-Second extension phase to west up to Kivenlahti in Espoo is under construction and may be finished mid 2020's.
+Next extension phase to west up to Kivenlahti in Espoo is under construction and may be finished in mid 2020's.

-The first suburban tram projet, the orbital trunck bus line 550 conversion to a Light Rail line has started with the planning phase in 2017.
+The first suburban tram projet, the orbital trunck bus line 550 conversion to a Light Rail line has started with the planning phase in 2017 and construction startin in 2019.
 Western end of the line is at Espoo side.
 Operation is estimated to start app.
-2022.
+2024.

 Top of the page.